 Step 1: Should I choose spray or brush?

-I recommend a brush varnish for works that are quite smooth in finish and are non moveable. i.e acrylics, oils.
+I recommend brushing varnish for works that are quite smooth in finish and are non-moveable. i.e acrylics, oils.
 However, if the surface is too impasto pools of varnish will settle in the nooks.

 I’ll always assess the surface and texture to see what is more applicable, brush or spray.
 If you have delicate multimedia pieces or highly textural works spray varnish will be the way to go.

-Pro tip: If you are using pastels or chalk it it advisable to fix them first with a pastel fixative.
+Pro tip: If you are using pastels or chalk it is advisable to fix them first with a pastel fixative.